Pledge 21 – Lyon

 On 24 January 2019, Lyon metropole (‘Grand Lyon’) became the 21st city to sign a pledge to the European Pillar of Social Rights.

-The President of Grand Lyon, David Kimelfeld, signed a strong commitment to five principles of the EU social pillar:
+The Former President of the Métropole de Lyon, David Kimelfeld, signed a strong commitment to five principles of the EU social pillar:

 Principle 4 on active support to employment

 Principle 9 on work-life balance